DigeeX/raider/docs/user/tutorial.rst

        [...] "session":{"accessToken":"[REDACTED_TOKEN]","expires":"2021-06-23T19:30:10.000Z" [...]

-The easiest way to extract the token using Raider, is to use the `Regex` module.
+The easiest way to extract the token using **Raider**, is to use the :ref:`Regex <plugin_regex>` module.
 This module searches for the regex you supplied and returns the value of the first group that matches.
-The group is the string in between '(' and ')' characters.
-The final `Regex` object I configured looks like this:
+The group is the string in between ``(`` and ``)`` characters.
+The final object I configured looks like this:

 .. code-block:: hylang